Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-4/README.md

     * While looking at the code in add.js, right click for the contextmenu and choose Command Palette...
     * Start typing ESlint and you will see possible choices
     * Practice enabling and disabling the feedback

+## Part TWO Steps

+1. Create a new directory at `WIP\learnyounode`

+1. Install this npm package globally:

+    ```
+        npm i -g learnyounode
+    ```

+1. Open a Windows command prompt - not VSCode integrated terminal.
+Make the window full size.

+1. Execute this command.

+    ```
+    learnyounode
+    ```

+1. Follow the application steps.
+You can do your work in `WIP\learnyounode`.

 ## Bonus
 1. If done before others, practice more with ESLint and try auto-correcting issues.